 Visual Studio Code Development Containers

 I’ve been using Visual Studio Dev Containers to have a seamless development experience across different operating systems.
-The way Visual Studio Dev Container works is by leveraging Docker’s containerization functionality to allow using Visual Studio Code inside the container.
+Visual Studio Dev Containers work by leveraging Docker’s containerization functionality to allow using Visual Studio Code inside the container.
 The result is that your VS Code application looks and functions as if you were actually running whichever Linux image you built.

 In order to use Visual Studio Code Dev Containers, you must have Docker installed on your operating system.
-Afterwards, you’d create a file (devcontainer.json

-) which tells VS Code how to access a dev container.
+Afterwards, you’d create a file (devcontainer.json) which tells VS Code how to access and configure a dev container.
 Here is an example:

 {